-- I. Current year findings and recommendations. - II.
+- II.
 Status of prior year findings and recommendations. - III.
 Compliance with the Provisions of the Auditor General of the State of Florida.

-This report is intended for the information of the management, Council of Town of Haverhill, Florida and the Auditor General of the State of Florida and is not intended to be and should not be used by anyone other than these specified parties.
+Pursuant to Chapter 119, Florida Statutes, this management letter is a public record and its distribution is not limited.
+This letter is intended for the information and use of management, Council of Town of Haverhill, Florida and the Auditor General of the State of Florida and is not intended to be and should not be used by anyone other than these specified parties.

-We wish to thank Town of Haverhill, Florida and the personnel associated with it, for the opportunity to be of service to them in this endeavor as well as future engagements and the courtesies extended to us.
+We wish to thank the Town of Haverhill, Florida and the personnel associated with it, for the opportunity to be of service to them in this endeavor as well as future engagements and the courtesies extended to us.